Meet me at the intersection of creamy comfort food and fabulously fresh for a big, cheesy, and (yes!) healthy serving of Chicken Pesto Pasta.

-This creamy pasta bake combines whole wheat pasta noodles, golden sautéed chicken, and bright, bursting cherry tomatoes in a vibrant pesto sauce.
+This creamy Chicken Pesto Pasta is the colorful pasta of your dreams!
+It combines whole wheat pasta noodles, golden sautéed chicken, and bright, bursting cherry tomatoes in a luscious and vibrant pesto sauce.

 5 Star Review